DEV Community

 Roberto B.

-Posted on
+Posted on • Edited on

 Learn how to build an AI agent in PHP using Symfony’s new AI Component and Ollama.
-This hands-on guide walks you through the installation, configuration, and running of a simple real-world example that rewrites and improves Markdown content locally with Gemma 3.
+This hands-on guide walks you through the installation, configuration, and running of a simple real-world example that rewrites and improves Markdown content locally using Gemma 3.
 Perfect for developers exploring how AI fits into the Symfony ecosystem.

 In my previous article, I showed how a PHP developer can build a simple AI agent using Neuron AI and Ollama.

-What is the Symfony AI component?
+What are the Symfony AI components?

 It’s designed to feel natural for Symfony developers, utilizing familiar concepts such as factories, messages, and bridges for various AI platforms.